vippsas/vipps-developers/newsletters/2022-04-newsletter.md

-# Technical newsletter for developers 2022-03
+# Technical newsletter for developers 2022-04

 💥 Draft! 💥

-This newsletter was sent in March 2022.
+This newsletter was sent in April 2022.

 ## Table of Contents